 > running coding sessions at lunchtime for their peers

-> holding assemblies to communicating important messages and information on ICT
+> holding assemblies to communicate important messages and information on digital topics

 > working with parents to provide help and support on keeping their children safe online whilst at home